pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0113.md

 }
 ```

-This is pretty incredible, but unfortunately static text in a blog post does not do it justice.
+It feels almost magical, but unfortunately static text in a blog post does not do it justice.
+This
-This is what it looks like when you run the test in Xcode:
+is what it looks like when you run the test in Xcode:

 ![fullWidth](https://pointfreeco-blog.s3.amazonaws.com/posts/0113-inline-snapshot-testing/inline-snapshot.gif)